dene009/dene009/README.md

 <p>
   Hello!
 I'm <strong>Esidene Alicha</strong>, a passionate and driven <strong>Software Engineer</strong> and a proud graduate of the
   <a href="https://www.alxafrica.com/software-engineering/" target="_blank">ALX Software Engineering Program</a>.
 This is where my journey with coding began,
   sparking my curiosity and determination to create impactful solutions through technology.
-I specialize in <strong>Backend Development</strong> and am constantly inspired by innovation and collaboration.
+I specialize in <strong>Fullstack Development</strong> and am constantly inspired by innovation and collaboration.
 </p>